Disability before disability

 The interdisciplinary project: ‘Disability before disability’ (DbD) is situated within the field of Disability Studies (DS), a field that has grown rapidly over the last two decades.
 In short, DS is a critical, interdisciplinary field designed to investigate the interaction between bodies and minds perceived as disabled and the various aspects of culture and society.

-The project is innovative in terms of methodology, using bottom up approach to understand the meaning and experiences of disability for various individuals in their social, cultural and historical context.
+The project was innovative in terms of methodology, using bottom up approach to understand the meaning and experiences of disability for various individuals in their social, cultural and historical context.

 Opportunity for young scientists and academics

-During this project emphasis will be on training young scientists within the disciplines in interdisciplinary research methods, building on the intertwined methodologies and co-operation.
+During this project emphasis were on training young scientists within the disciplines in interdisciplinary research methods, building on the intertwined methodologies and co-operation.

 Interdisciplinary research project- eight disciplines

 By blurring the boundaries of various fields, combining data, methods and approaches and using disability studies orientation as both field and tool of analysis provided a way of demonstrating the complexity of a subject that has often been dismissed as simplistic.
 In this regard, the project saw its main agenda as being in congruence with the field of disability studies, namely to challenge traditional and stereotypical approaches, definitions and ideologies regarding disability and the social reaction to and treatment thereof in the context of disability in the past.